HumanMusic/research.dddeurope.com/README.md

 A collection of academic research involving Domain-Driven Design

-Submissions: contact@dddeurope.com or submit a pull request.
+Submissions: contact@dddeurope.com or submit a pull request to `papers.html`.